fasrc/helmod/doc/INSTALL.md

 You'll have to build the standard compiler and MPI apps that all the other packages are built against.
 Spec files are provided in `rpmbuild/SPECS`, but many of these require hacks that are not yet documented.

-Once you've settled upon the default sets of compiler and MPI implementations to build software against, set the `FASRCSW_COMPS` and `FASRCSW_MPIS` arrays in `setup.sh` and push these back to the master remote.
+Once you've settled upon the sets of compiler and MPI implementations against which to build software by default, set the `FASRCSW_COMPS` and `FASRCSW_MPIS` arrays in `setup.sh` and push these back to the master remote.